javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 So, the browser needs to know the language to compare.

-Luckily, all modern browsers (IE10- requires the additional library [Intl.js](https://github.com/andyearnshaw/Intl.js/)) support the internationalization standard [ECMA-402](https://www.ecma-international.org/publications-and-standards/standards/ecma-402/).
+Luckily, modern browsers support the internationalization standard [ECMA-402](https://www.ecma-international.org/publications-and-standards/standards/ecma-402/).

 It provides a special method to compare strings in different languages, following their rules.